rattanakleng/Pizza-Logger/README.md

 ## Description
 The application is created with MySQL, Node, Express, Handlebars, and a custom ORM
 ## Installation
-Fork repository and clone onto your machine.
+- Fork repository or clone to your machine.
-You should have NODE installed
+- Install NodeJS if you do not have install yet.

 ## Web Page
 ![pizza](https://user-images.githubusercontent.com/29310963/107883580-9b0dd900-6ea4-11eb-8bf1-f84d21e6b20e.PNG)